kyma-project/telemetry-manager/docs/contributor/arch/016-transform-filter-support-for-telemetry-pipelines.md

 ## Decision

-We will implement a consolidated solution in the OpenTelemetry Collector (OTel Collector) using Filter and Transform Processor.
+We will implement a consolidated solution in the OpenTelemetry Collector (OTel Collector) using Filter and Transform processors.
 These processors will use the OpenTelemetry Transformation and Transport Language (OTTL) to handle both filtering and transformation tasks.
 Users will be able to configure the processor as needed; only a subset of OTTL functions will be supported, focusing on the most common and impactful use cases.

 MetricPipeline example configuration: